 Can you draw conclusions about Season from eyes?
 No. Many saw the man above as Dark Autumn before the drapes.
 In shade, the clarity of that orange was all but lost and it seemed more hazy.

-Our first job is to define the principles of all Winter dress, since Seasonal Colour Analysis for clothing absolutely applies to men.
-This way of using colour and style probably extends to the Dark Autumn, who has enough intensity in his personal colour palette and the Winter trace that allows him to wear clothes in a Winter way.
+Seasonal Colour Analysis for clothing absolutely applies to men.
+The Dark Winter way of wearing colour extends to the Dark Autumn, who has enough intensity in his personal colour palette and the Winter trace that allows him to wear clothes in a Winter way.

 What does the Autumn hint bring in?
 First, it brings in a little brown, which warms and mutes the colours.
-They seem less distant and cold.
-Autumn also allows a bit of texture, without getting into rugged cable knits that are too functional and not polished enough.
+They seem less distant and cold than the True Winter cold.
+Autumn also looks right with a bit of texture, as Merino, without getting into rugged cable knits that are too functional and not polished enough.

 Zip-neck sweaters are great if worn in a formal way.
 A full-zip feels to me too much like a hoodie, too juvenile or casual, almost sloppy.